filipwtf/supersimplehttp/README.md

 # Supersimplehttp

-Supper Simple HTTP is a simple HTTP server created in ruby.
+NOTE: This shouldn't be used in a real environment it's not secure Supper Simple HTTP is a simple HTTP server created in ruby.
 At it's current stage it has no real world use there are way better frameworks.
 I simple made this project to learn Ruby.

 ## Installation